Automation Playbooks

 docker ps - Check existing cluster:

-kind get clusters - View logs: Add
+kind get clusters - View detailed output: Add

 Image Loading Issues